The True History of “The Rule of Thirds”

 These represented the introduction of the idea.

 But as the century progressed, faster film and newer cameras meant moments in motion could be frozen, and pictorialism was replaced by modernism and its more natural approach to shooting.
-Besides being repeated in a textbook in 1920 with the “thirds” grid, the concept lay dormant for decades.
-In 1942 the idea was mentioned again, an isolated case, but this time significant only because the name “rule of thirds” was finally attached, formalized after years of more colloquial use by pictorialists and hobbyists:
+The evolution of ideas was shifting differently in the US and in UK.
+Where American modernists were rejecting the old approaches, the British continued to have lingering attachment to pictorialist geometry.
+Besides being repeated in a textbook by a British pictorialist in 1920 with the “thirds” grid, the concept lay dormant for decades in the US, while it remained an ongoing conversation in the journals of British photographers.

 The position of the center of interest is of considerable importance.
 In general, the geometrical center is the poorest place.
 However, in some pictures, particularly those of a religious nature, the geometrical center is the most pleasing because it lends itself to formal arrangement.
 In most pictures, the region about any one of the four points indicated [the cross spots] is the best location for the center of interest.
 This might be called the rule of thirds, since these points are one-third the height of the picture up from the bottom or down from the top, and one-third the length of the picture in from the sides.
 When in doubt, it is a greater fault to place the center of interest too close to the edge of the picture than too near the center. [emphasis added]